jitesoft/docker-nginx-dev/readme.md

 # Development container with alpine linux and NGINX for PHP-fpm

 A container - built from the nginx:alpine container - which automatically generates certificates and have a nginx configuration set up for a FPM fast-cgi container.

 ## Observe

-This container should not be used as a production container, it's strictly made to quickly set up a nginx container with a self signed tls cert and connect to a fpm container.
+1. This container should not be used as a production container, it's strictly made to quickly set up a nginx container with a self signed tls cert and connect to a fpm container.
+2. The certificate used for https is self signed, this means that it will produce a security alert in the browser, be sure to add an exception to the cert and it should work as intended.

 ## Run